Khoa2002/Dashboard_Ex_PBI/README.md

 ## DataAnalystProject
-I created some of the above projects to demonstrate my ability and knowledge in using Excel, Power BI, Python, and many other skills.
+I created some of the above projects to demonstrate my ability and knowledge in using Excel, Power BI, and other skills.